 Past coursework and experiential learning may be applicable to a student’s academic program and will be evaluated for potential course credit or used to justify a course waiver.
 We will abide by all rules and regulations issued by accreditors or government agencies when evaluating and granting credit or waivers for past coursework and experiential learning.

-The standards used for the evaluation of transfer credit will follow the New England Commission on Higher Education endorsement of the Joint Statement on the Transfer and Award of Credit supported by the American Association of Collegiate Registrars and Admission Officers, the Council for Higher Education Accreditation and the American Council on Education, which states, (1) the educational quality of the learning experience which the student seeks to transfer; (2) the comparability of the nature, content and level of the learning experience to that offered; and (3) the appropriateness and applicability of the learning experience to the programs offered, in light of the student's educational goals.
+The standards used for the evaluation of transfer credit will follow the New England Commission on Higher Education endorsement of the Joint Statement on the Transfer and Award of Credit supported by the American Association of Collegiate Registrars and Admission Officers, the Council for Higher Education Accreditation, and the American Council on Education, which look at, (1) the educational quality of the learning experience which the student seeks to transfer; (2) the nature, content, and level of the learning experience as compared to that offered by NU; and (3) the appropriateness and applicability of the learning experience to the programs offered and consideration of the student's educational goals.

-Residency requires that a number of credits or specific courses are to be taken at Norwich.
-When transfer credits, or courses transferred, exceeds stated residency requirements, additional arrangements will be made between the student and advisor or the department head to determine what coursework will be taken to meet the residency requirement.
+Transfer credits or prior learning is not limited; however, when accepted credits or courses exceed the stated residency requirement, transfer or prior learning credits may not fulfill a requirement(s).
+Residency is a required number of credits or specific courses that must be taken at Norwich.
+When credits exceed the residency requirement, arrangements will be made between the student and advisor or the department head to determine what coursework will be taken at Norwich to meet the residency requirement.

-All courses and credit hours earned will be assessed for transfer credit.
-When a transfer course is assessed as equivalent but has fewer credits than the equivalent Norwich course, the course will transfer but only the credit hours earned will be applied.
+When a transfer course is assessed as equivalent but has fewer credits than the equivalent Norwich course, only the credit hours earned will be applied.
 When the transfer course credits exceed a Norwich course, all credits earned will be applied.
-Prior Learning experiences will undergo a more extensive review to establish credit hours earned.

 A course that is remedial in nature (often with a course number below 100) is not eligible for transfer.
 The course may be posted to the student record to fulfill a prerequisite requirement but will not carry credit hours.